 0 have signed.
 Let’s get to 5,000!

-We the undersigned call upon Swindon Borough Council to take possession of The Mechanics’ Institute, by issuing a Compulsory Purchase Order or other means immediately.
-The owner Mr Sarabjit Singh Dhanoa formerly known as Matthew Singh of Forefront Estates has wilfully neglected his obligation to preserve the building and suspect he has carried out illegal works without planning permission during the time of his ownership.
+We the undersigned call upon Swindon Borough Council to fulfil its duty of care and take possession of The Mechanics’ Institute, by issuing a Compulsory Purchase Order or other means immediately.
+The Director of Forefront Estates, a Mr Sarabjit Singh Dhanoa formerly known as Matthew Singh has neglected his obligation to preserve the building allowing it to fall into a severely dilapidated state despite its Grade II* listing.

 The Mechanics’ Institute is in a very poor state and we can no longer continue to wait for an amicable resolution.
 The Mechanics’ Institute has been in decline for decades and we are still no nearer to seeing it restored.
 As recent filmed footage by urban explorers shows the building is all but a ruin, with ceilings held up by vast internal scaffolding, a basement full of standing water, there are huge amounts of faecal matter from pigeons and most likely rats.
 Walls have crumbled, rooms are full of debris, floors soft and unstable from damp.
 There are holes in the roof and floors.
 Some rooms have been bizarrely altered and there are building materials and equipment strewn everywhere.
 There is evidence of previous trespass and the presence of the urban explorers demonstrates this building is not secure.
 The building is damp and in an altogether parlous state.